 Put very simply, CDW coverage limits your liability for material damage to the vehicle.

-This is still a little confusing, so I'll break it down a bit more: You cannot rent a car in Ireland without purchasing insurance in some way.
-Insurance is paid for when you pick up the car in many cases, so be sure to have room on your credit or debit card for this fee.
-If you opt for basic CDW (option 1) a “hold” will be placed on your card equal to the coverage amount you choose (Usually €5000 or more).
+This is still a little confusing, so I'll break it down a bit more: You cannot rent a car in Ireland without providing insurance in some way.
+Insurance is paid for when you pick up the car unless you have arranged coverage beforehand, so be sure to have room on your credit card for this fee.
+If you opt for basic CDW (option 1) a “hold” will be placed on your card equal to the coverage amount necessary for that vehicle (can be from €2500- €7000).

 Tip: Letter needs to be issued less than 2 weeks prior to picking up the car.
 A quick call to your card issuer will result in an immediate email of authorization.
 Print this out and present to rental company.
 Credit card used to rent the car must be the same as credit card offering coverage.